tensorflow/tensorflow/g3doc/OpDefinitions.md

 parse the operation.

 FIXME: Autogenerating printing/parsing has not been prototyped, and potentially just being able to specify custom printer/parser methods are sufficient.
+This should presumably be influenced by the design of the assembler/disassembler logic that LLVM backends get for free for machine instructions.

 The short form/custom emitter form of the operation is specified using a string with matching operation name, operands and attributes.
 With the ability to